GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 # BigQuery Optimization via Anti-Pattern Recognition

-This utility scans a BigQuery SQL in search for several possible anti-patterns. \
+This utility scans a BigQuery SQL in search for several possible anti-patterns.

 These anti-patterns are specific SQL syntaxes that might cause performance impact.

-The recommended use of this tool is to use it to scan the top 10% slot consuming jobs in your workloads.
+The recommended use of this tool is to scan the top 10% slot consuming jobs in your workloads.

 For example: